 Customer Demand 2: Make Me Feel Safe

 In 2021 there will be continued demand for trust, safety, and inclusion.
-When Forrester surveyed consumers about their attitudes toward companies’ ability to provide effective guidance through the pandemic, they found consumer trust to be very low.
+When Forrester surveyed consumers about their attitudes toward companies’ ability to provide effective guidance and management through the pandemic, they found consumer trust to be very low.
 For example, only 13% said they trusted retailers.
 Yet, Americans have high expectations for the brands they choose when it comes to protecting customers from COVID-19.
-With a deeper understanding of how the virus spreads in public spaces like stores, restaurants, and airports, consumers will seek out businesses they trust for in-person experiences.
+With a deeper knowledge and understanding of how the virus spreads in public spaces like stores, restaurants, and airports, consumers will seek out businesses they trust for in-person experiences.

 A Rise In Zero U.I.

-Many companies offer services, such as curbside pickup, to meet customer demands for safety.
+Many companies offer and promote services, such as curbside pickup, to meet customer demands for safety.
 But most still use POS systems that require physical contact, with buttons and signature pads.
 These technologies will be replaced as business usage transitions toward contactless interfaces.
 Zero U.I. refers to interfaces that rely on voice, gesture, and proximity instead of touch.
 This contactless interface would also apply to publicly shared U.I. controls such as ATM screens, checkout PIN pads, elevator buttons, and more.

 Customer Demand 3: Lead With Empathy and Equality

 Aside from the pandemic, the social justice movement of 2020 had a significant impact on customer values in the United States.
-According to Salesforce research, 71% of customers believe businesses that have shown more care and empathy this year have gained more loyalty during the time period.
+According to Salesforce research and news, 71% of customers believe businesses that have shown more care and empathy this year have gained more loyalty during the time period.
 In addition, Gartner’s recent 2020 Consumer Values and Lifestyle Survey reported loyalty, which was a decade-long top consumer value, was displaced by equality.
 Equality – defined as “I strongly believe that all people should have equal opportunity and equal access in all areas of life” – is now the number one value with which consumers identify.
 This means in 2021, your brand is being evaluated on the human scale more than before.
 Customers are paying close attention to how you conduct your business.

 A New Level Of Customer Experience